alinnert/go-session-auth-template/README.md

 Once you added a user you can fetch its data from the data store using this route.

+### `GET /profile`

+If you're signed in it returns your user name.
+Otherwise it tells you that you're not signed in.

 ### `GET /public`

 This should return a JSON in any case.
 Similar to `GET /`.